Take Back the Night (song): Music and lyrics

 "Take Back the Night" is a disco and R&B song, with a length of five minutes and fifty-five seconds.
 It carries a "sleek, rhythmic pop production", with instrumentation consisting of stirring strings, percolating percussion horn stabs, thumping bass and waka-waka guitars.
 Jason Lipshutz of Billboard wrote that the song "nods to Off the Wall-era Michael Jackson", while MTV News' James Montgomery declared "Take Back the Night" a "sumptuous slice" of "Off the Wall-indebted disco" that seems "custom-made for roller rinks everywhere (or at least the five that are still open for business in 2013)".
 The song contains a "dizzyingly light hook".
 Similarly, a reviewer of Spin wrote that the song has a distinct Jackson vibe, "throwing back to soul's post-disco evolution, infusing dance floor rhythms with impeccable class."
 According to Lipshutz the song is also a "souped-up version" of "Let the Groove Get In".

 According to Lipshutz, "Take Back the Night" contains "little lyrical purpose aside from provoking its listener to move".
 Timberlake sings of trying to woo a would-be lover: "Girl, this was your city/You did it all and more/Broke every law except for one, babe: attraction".
 During the chorus, "he gets a little more direct", begging the object of his affection to join him on the dance floor: "Your love's a weapon/Give your body some direction/that's my aim/And we can take back the night".
 During its outro, it contains staccato-ed guitars and blasts of horns, each of which is announced by Timberlake.

+The song is set in the key of B major and B minor at 108 bpm.